-How Much Can the Locusts Eat?
+How Much Can The Locusts Eat?

 Joel 2:25 KJV And I will restore to you the years that the locust hath eaten, the cankerworm, and the caterpillar, and the palmerworm, my great army which I sent among you.